-UNT/TWU Student Safety Checklist
+Student Safety Checklist

-The first step is visiting your local repair shop for a good tune-up.
-A mechanic will check the tires for air and tread, and make sure all important fluids are clean and filled correctly.
+The first step is visiting your local repair shop for a good automotive tune-up.
+A mechanic will check the tires for air and tread, and make sure all fluids are clean and filled correctly.
 This is the time to replace windshield wipers and check the brake pads.
 If your student will be traveling out of state, here are tips to ensure they have all the information and tools necessary for a safe trip.

--Local towing and tire repair centers
+3. Towing and tire repair centers

--Reputable auto repair shop
+4. Auto repair shop

 Survive the Drive